fleetdm/fleet/docs/03-Contributing/02-Testing.md

 Visit [locahost:8025](http://localhost:8025) to view Mailhog's admin interface which will display all emails sent using the simulated mail server.

-## Database Backup/Restore
+## Development database management

-In the course of development (particularly when crafting database migrations), it may be useful to backup and restore the MySQL database.
+In the course of development (particularly when crafting database migrations), it may be useful to backup, restore, and reset the MySQL database.
 This can be achieved with the following commands:

 Backup:

 ```
-./tools/backup_db/backup.sh
+make db-backup
 ```

 The database dump is stored in `backup.sql.gz`.